gemanepa/nodejs-kingdomlikes-bot/README.md

 ## Config

 Create a .env file with the EMAIL and PASSWORD of the account.
+Modify settings/headless boolean 'true' value for 'false' if you want to see the browser

 ![](https://i.imgur.com/ZAGSKXK.png)